dragosrotaru/scrapeGPT/README.md

 ### Other

 -   refactor generate to produce code without chatgpt in the simple cases (performance)
--   rename Retriever concept to Extractor and repurpose old code

 ### Generating a Results Validation Schema